Coast Guard Station Panama City

-United States Coast Guard Station Panama City is a United States Coast Guard station co-located on Naval Support Activity Panama City in Panama City, Florida.
-It is the home port for the United States Coast Guard Cutter Coho.

-USCG Station Panama City is a medium-sized Search and Rescue Station in the US Coast Guard’s 8th District, Sector Mobile.

-The eight district is headquartered in New Orleans, the 8th Coast Guard District is responsible for U.S. Coast Guard operations spanning 26 states, including the Gulf of Mexico coastline from Florida to Mexico, the adjacent offshore waters and outer continental shelf, as well as the inland waterways of the Mississippi, Ohio, Missouri, Illinois, and Tennessee River systems.
+United States Coast Guard (USCG) Station Panama City is co-located on Naval Support Activity Panama City in Panama City Beach, Florida.
+It is the home port for the USCG Cutter Coho.
+USCG Station Panama City is a medium-sized search and rescue station in the USCG's 8th District.
+The 8th District is headquartered in New Orleans and is responsible for USCG operations spanning 26 states, including the Gulf of Mexico coastline from Florida to Mexico, the adjacent offshore waters and outer continental shelf, as well as the inland waterways of the Mississippi, Ohio, Missouri, Illinois, and Tennessee River systems.

-The station was established in 1933 at St. Andrew's Marina, was later moved to Alligator Bayou in October 1971, and was moved again to its present location in November 1990.
-The Station has two 45’ Response Boat Medium (RBM) vessels, one 29’ Response Boat Small II (RBS), and one 24’ Special Purpose Craft Shallow Water (SPC-SW) to carry out its Search and Rescue, Law Enforcement, and Environmental Protection missions.
+The station was established in 1933 at St. Andrew's Marina, was later moved to Alligator Bayou in October 1971 and was moved again to its present location in November 1990.
+The station has two 45’ Response Boat Medium vessels, one 29’ Response Boat Small II, and one 24’ Special Purpose Craft Shallow Water to carry out its search and rescue, law enforcement, and environmental protection missions.
 The USCG Station’s specific duties include controlling traffic in illegal drugs, enhancing the safety of commercial shipping and associated port facilities and waterways, and maintaining maritime aids to navigation in the area.
 Other duties include protecting coastal waters from the threat of pollution, maintaining abundant fisheries in our waters, and promoting boating safety.